Sergii-Shpak-072422/prompts/cs_learning_prompt.md

 ## Learning Goals

 - I need solid understanding of CS concepts.
-Specifically, OOP, OOAD, software architecture.
+Specifically, OOP, OOAD, software architecture, TDD, DDD.
 - I am going to use AI to write the code.
 An I want to be an architect who guides AI.
 - My purpose is to create own software products using Dart and it's frameworks (not only Flutter).